haketorigumon/miniBrain/README.md

 ## License

-MIT License.
-See LICENSE file for details.
+Refer to license.md for use cases.

 ## References